What is Milia?

 Other Treatment

 Treatment options are not limited to essential oils.
 There are other ways that you can go about it.
 The important thing is to understand what effect you are looking to have on the skin.
-You are looking to clean the affected area, and allow it to heal.
+You want to clean the affected area and allow it to heal.

-Essential oils play a key part in removing any bacteria that may be on the affected area.
-The cleaning part can be done with other methods, such as a steam bath.
+Essential oils are key in removing any bacteria on the affected area.
+The cleaning can be done with other methods, such as a steam bath.

 Steam bath